collectionjar-llc/LabelBug-Legal/README.md

-Terms and Conditions for the LabelBug App
+Terms and Conditions and privacy policy for the LabelBug App